tulios/mappersmith/README.md

 - emulateHTTP: sends request as POST with `_method` in the body and `X-HTTP-Method-Override` header, both with requested method as value. (default `false`)

 - headers: configures headers

+- withCredentials: Configure the property with same name

 ### JQueryGateway